laravel/docs/database.md

 #### Table Overiew
 Should you wish to see an overview of an individual table, you may use the `db:table` Artisan command.
-This provides a more granular breakdown of an individual table including column names, data types and attributes and details of primary keys, foreign keys and indexes.
+This provides a more granular breakdown of an individual table including column names, data types, attributes, and details of primary keys, foreign keys, and indexes.

 ```shell
 php artisan db:table